-One of my resolutions of 2014 was to see more of the UK and to spend more time doing so with Nick, so when we both got invited to visit Wales to explore things to do in Cardiff, I was excited right away.
+One of my resolutions for this year was to see more of the UK and to spend more time doing so with Nick, so when we both got invited to visit Wales to explore things to do in Cardiff, I was excited right away.

 Cardiff is a city we both hadn’t visited before, my friend Lisa from high school lives there, it’s full of stunning architecture (Nick will tell you all about that soon!), good food and plenty to see and do and over the Christmas period the streets are covered in festive decorations and Christmas lights, so let’s get started and show you what to do in Cardiff:

 - THINGS TO DO IN CARDIFF CITY GUIDE

 - 1. Get Active at Cardiff Winter Wonderland

 - 2. Go Shopping at the Cardiff Christmas Market

 - 3. Even more Shopping at the Cardiff Market

 - 4. Soak up the Atmosphere at the Cardiff Arcades

 - 5. Dive into History at the Cardiff Castle